What is a Certificate of Insurance?

 Just like with homeowners insurance and in some cases, renters insurance, lessees are required to hold certain levels of insurance in order to be granted a lease for a commercial property.
 Your COI will serve as sufficient evidence of insurance when signing a lease.

-What does the COI say is covered?
+What does the COI show?

 Other considerations of COIs